Forensic Psychologist Career (Salary + Duties + Interviews)

 One video many people find helpful is this “day in the life” style video:

-Here is an interesting video about spotting psychopath behavior, with Dr. Darrel Turner:
+Here is an interesting video about spotting psychopath behavior with Dr. Darrel Turner:

 Famous Forensic Psychologists

 The first psychologist you might think of when you think of psychology and crime is Clarice Starling from The Silence of the Lambs.
 Clarice was training to work with the FBI at the time as a psychologist.
-The movie, which premiered in 1991, didn’t call Starling a forensic psychologist, but it’s important to remember that forensic psychology was not a recognized speciality until 2001.
+The movie, which premiered in 1991, didn’t call Starling a forensic psychologist, but it’s important to remember that forensic psychology was not a recognized specialty until 2001.

 Other psychologists’ research has made them a leading figure in forensic psychology.
 Take Stanley Milgram, known for his controversial obedience study.
 Without this insight into how people obey orders from others, “duress” may not be a valid defense in criminal cases.

-Forensic psychologists, although many worked without that title have also been involved in many of the country’s most notable court cases.
+Forensic psychologists, although many worked without that title, have also been involved in many of the country’s most notable court cases.
 Mamie Phipps Clark was a psychologist who testified in the case of Brown vs. Board of Education.
 Her research into racial identity helped to end segregation throughout the country.
 Her work took place 50 years before forensic psychology was recognized as a specialization throughout the United States.

 Forensic Psychology Examples

 What does a forensic psychologist do every day?
 Well, the answer isn’t so simple.
-Depending on your position and how certain cases have moved along, you may have many different tasks ahead of you, including:
+Depending on your position and how certain cases have moved along, ƒyou may have many different tasks ahead of you, including:

 1. Child Custody Evaluations